The Different Phases of the Trophy Pose

 As you perform your backswing with your dominant hand, allow your opposite hand – the one that’s holding the ball – to swing forward and up toward the sky so that you can toss the ball upward.

-Your toss is crucial for an effective serve, so we’ve expanded on the topic in our article on perfecting your toss – check it out for more details on getting this exactly right.
+Your toss is crucial for an effective serve, so I’ve expanded on the topic in my article on perfecting your toss – check it out for more details on getting this exactly right.

 Helpful Tip: To ensure your backswing and toss are in sync, many players find the mantra “down together, up together” particularly useful.
 With your feet in the correct stance and hands in the starting position, you’ll want to bring both hands down together and then up together as you complete your backswing and toss.
 Give it a try.